 Some decades ago, when nobody studied the aerodynamics of vehicles, their designs were generally rather “boxy,” with angular forms.
 A lot has changed since then, with car manufacturers steadily improving the aerodynamics in an effort to make each new model more smooth and ‘slippery’ than the one before, allowing air to flow easily around it with the least possible resistance.

-Modern vehicle design techniques that help reduce air resistance include, in addition to the smoothness of the overall vehicle shape, recessing the windscreen wipers and door handles, streamlining outside mirrors, eliminating raised gutters around the edges the roof, and many more—all of which help reduce drag and prevent loss of efficiency.
+Modern vehicle design techniques that help reduce air resistance include, in addition to the smoothness of the overall vehicle shape, recessing the windscreen wipers and door handles, streamlining outside mirrors, eliminating raised gutters around the edges of the roof, and many more — all of which help reduce drag and prevent loss of efficiency.

 Wind Tunnels & Air Resistance The Introduction of Wind Tunnels in Vehicle Design